oliviaylee/oliviaylee.github.io/_pages/portfolio.md

   <sub>*Final paper for Stanford's SYMSYS 207: Conceptual Issues in Cognitive Neuroscience (Fall 2021)*<br>
   I argue that modern large language models (LLMs) cannot achieve strong intelligence.
 LLMs do not learn quickly and flexibly, nor do they employ heuristics for inference-making in a manner that an intelligent system would.
-Furthermore, LLMs have limited capacity for understanding beyond symbol manipulation, and are purely reactional systems that lack intentionality. <br>
+Furthermore, LLMs have limited capacity for understanding beyond symbol manipulation, and are purely reactional systems that lack intentionality.
   </sub> <br>
-  <sub style="font-size:11px">Author's Note (March 2023): This paper was written before the release of ChatGPT and GPT-4 (or GPT-x, depending on how far in the future you're reading this), and on hindsight, I acknowledge this paper perhaps does not give sufficient credit to the impressive emergent behaviors observed in LLMs.
-However, my general stance towards (purely language-based) LLMs are still largely aligned with this paper, and another more recent work that articulates views I am sympathetic to is [\[Shanahan (2022)\]](https://arxiv.org/pdf/2212.03551.pdf){:target="_blank"}.
-That said, there are many cool developments expanding upon LLMs (like vision-language models, or grounded language models more generally) that I'm excited about! </sub>
+  <sub style="font-size:11px">Author's Note (March 2023): This paper was written before the release of ChatGPT and GPT-4 (or GPT-x, depending on how far in the future you're reading this), and in hindsight, I acknowledge this paper perhaps does not give sufficient credit to the impressive emergent behaviors observed in LLMs.
+However, my general stance towards (purely language-based) LLMs are still largely aligned with this paper, and another more recent work that articulates views I am sympathetic to is [Shanahan (2022)](https://arxiv.org/pdf/2212.03551.pdf){:target="_blank"}.
+That said, there are many cool developments expanding upon LLMs (like vision-language models, or grounded language models more generally) that I'm excited about! </sub> <br>
   <sub style="font-size:11px">*Topics: Natural Language Processing, Artificial Intelligence, Natural Language Understanding, Intentionality*</sub>

 Technical Reports